Which Statement About Childhood Obesity Is False?

 This issue doesn’t stem from a single cause, and no one individual can solve it alone.
 It’s something that calls for teamwork—families, educators, neighborhoods, and even folks in leadership positions all need to step up and do their part.

-While things have started to shift in a better direction, there’s still a long journey ahead—and it calls for empathy, understanding, and consistent effort.
-More than anything, it’s time to move past pointing fingers and start creating a better future for the next generation—one habit, one choice, and one honest talk at a time.
+While progress has begun, a long journey still lies ahead—one that requires empathy, understanding, and steady effort.
+More than anything, it’s time to move beyond pointing fingers and focus on building a brighter future for next generation—one habit, one choice, and one genuine conversation at a time.

 Real Questions, Straight Answers